artintelclass/final-fak250/README.md

 * Print out a series of AI enabled art
 * Create an interactive application (tool/game/art piece) of char-rnn like text generation
 * Create an art piece that illustrates/amplifies characteristics of this technology (could be illuminating or comedic or both)
+* Train an LSTM on SVG data and output new SVGs

 The list could go on and on.
 The above should be considered far from exhaustive.